FLASHBACK FRIDAY: LOCKE’S MIRACLE FINISH IN CHRISTCHURCH

 “You’ve got to love it when the players play like that.”

 Locke’s bravery cost him two weeks in the injury ward, but earned a place in club folklore.

-In his 2014 book The Book of NRL Lists, Canterbury Rugby League communications consultation Will Evans rated the buzzer-beating effort at No.7 in the list of ‘Regular Season Miracle Finishes’.
+In his 2014 book The Book of NRL Lists, Canterbury Rugby League media liaison Will Evans (co-authored with Nick Tedeschi) rated the last-ditch effort at No.7 in the list of ‘Regular Season Miracle Finishes’.